jazzy-fish/jazzy-fish/README.md

 - call `Encoder.encode(id)`, which returns a `[word sequence]`
 - optionally, if a word sequence needs to be decoded into an integer, call `Encoder.decode([word sequence])`

+## Terminology

+- `word part`: parts of speech used in the English language that can be used to form sentences/phrases: adverbs, verbs, adjectives, and nouns
+- `dictionary`: a list of English words categorized by _word part_, which is used to generate _wordlists_
+- `wordlist`: a list of *word part*s that can be combined to generate a large number of *key phrase*s
+- `key phrase`: a uniquely ordered sequence of words, each of a certain _word part_, which can be mapped to a unique integer identifier
+- `identifier`: a numerical (integer) value that can be used to represent unique entities
+- `word prefixes`: TBD, rename

 ## Configuring a Generator

 Integer IDs are constructed by combining 3 parts: